serotracker/serosurvr/README.md

 ```

 Check the pinned message in the #data-modelling Slack channel or ask Rahul for the environment variables that you will need.

+## Improving serosurvr

+### Pushing new versions of serosurvr

+Before pushing a new version of serosurvr, please follow the following steps:
+- Run `devtools::document()` to ensure that the package is fully documented
+- Run `devtools::check()` to ensure that all checks pass and the updates are ready to push
+- Test installing the package with `devtools::install()`

 ### renv